Echoshard/WaveformVideoMaker/README.md

 - When making images or videos ensure that it is the correct aspect ratio, 16/9 or 9/16 if that is chosen or else it will stretch the assets oddly.

-- It's using MoviePy isn't exactly fast but saves doing a frame every save.
-It usually takes about 3 times the length of the video to process. you can check it's progress in the console.
+- It's using MoviePy isn't exactly fast but it's faster then saving every frame.
+Video processing can take a while based upon how long your video is but it is a fire and forget process.
+Progress can be seen in the console I recommend making a preview video first to ensure everything looks right.

 - Background videos must loop correctly or be longer then your audio